 Green tea contains compounds known as polyphenols and flavonoids.
 Flavonoids gives green tea some of its health benefits as an antioxidant and anti carcinogen.
 Something else unique to green tea is its abundance of carotenoids (Vitamin A), tocopherols (Vitamin E), ascorbic acid (Vitamin C), Zinc, and Selenium.

 These properties are all known to prevent hair loss, and even promote the regrowth of hair.
-Green tea is like having a number of hair loss remedies mixed together in a tasty, warm beverage.
+Moreover, green tea is like having a number of hair loss remedies mixed together in a tasty, warm beverage.

-Green tea has a host of other health benefits beyond preventing hair loss, but since this article is about the link between green tea and DHT I’m going to focus exclusively on hair loss prevention.
+Green tea has a host of other health benefits beyond preventing hair loss.
+Although, since this article is about the link between green tea and DHT I’m going to focus exclusively on hair loss prevention.

 Green Tea and DHT: How Does it Work?